Geosciences Congressional Visits Day (GEO-CVD)

 What happens during the Geosciences Congressional Visits Day?

 GSA makes it easy for you to go on a congressional visit.
-Our staff schedules the congressional visits and provides
+Our staff schedules the congressional visits and

 background materials and resources.